astropy/astropy-APEs/APE13.rst

   This package will provide the tools to quickly be able to build specific instrument pipelines.

-* `specviz`.
-This package will provide 1D spectrum visualization capabilities, but is scoped to be focused primarily on that, and not arbitrarily complex spectrum visualization (e.g., data cubes).
-Note that, unlike the above two, this package should *not* be considered a toolbox that other tools should be derived from.
-While other packages are welcome to use it, it is meant to provide a critical piece of functionality, while acknowledging that visualization, GUI code, and even personal taste are variable enough that there is room for a few other visualization packages in the ecosystem.
-It will, however, have a plugin architecture that may allow users/developers to add to it.

 In addition to the packages described above, there are a wide range of more domain-specific, experimental, or taste-specific packages that are likely to be desired in the field of astronomical spectroscopy.
 These packages can be developed as independent affiliated packages, and this APE encourages such development.
-However, the intent is for such packages to not *duplicate* behavior in the foundational three packages described above.
+However, the intent is for such packages to not *duplicate* behavior in the foundational packages described above.
 Because of the wide range of scientific use cases for spectra, it is understood that some level of duplication between affiliated packages is expected.
 E.g., multiple line-fitting packages may be reasonable because different science cases may be